 Method #5: Using a Jigsaw

 It doesn’t matter if you intend to cut smaller or larger circles because jigsaws can cut straight lines and tight curves.
 Here are some of the methods you can try using this tool.

 Measure and Draw the Circle

 For this method, you must mark the measurements in the wood blank.
 Utilizing a beam compass is the best way to do this.
 It’s a tool to secure the circle’s radius measurement.

 Alternatively, you can cut a circle using a string with a pencil and a finish nail.
 Although it’s cheaper, getting a perfect result will be difficult with this method.
 I only recommend it for making smaller circles.

 Cutting a circle without any assistive tools or strict measurements can make anyone a bit nervous, but you can opt for this process if you don’t need a perfect result.
 You can start at the material’s cutting edge until the blade reaches the marked lines.

 Continue the multiple passes of cutting and sanding till you get the right diameter according to your woodworking needs.

-If you’re making a circular hole in the wood material, we recommend drilling smaller holes for the blade and using the drill bit to cut the inside edge of the circle.
+If you’re making a circular hole in the wood material, I suggest drilling smaller holes for the blade and using the drill bit to cut the inside edge of the circle.

 Using a Cutting Jig